 Get quality bed sheets and wash them often

-Sleeping on qualitative, fresh and clean bed sheets is one of the easiest ways how get better sleep.
+Sleeping on qualitative, fresh and clean bed sheets is one of the easiest ways how to get better sleep.

 I never paid attention to why I sleep better in a hotel.
 But then I noticed that every time I changed bed sheets my smartwatch recorded more deep sleep and I generally felt much fresher.